frankiesanjana/bake-it-better/docs/Testing.md

 In particular, the "Best For" concept was based on user comments, for example:
 - "Cookbooks often group recipes by type (e.g. for a baking book, bread, cakes, biscuits etc.).
 However, I would find it useful to have the option to sort recipes by occasion - for example if my grandkids are coming over, I'd like to have a collection of recipes that are easy and fun for them to make."
-- "Sometimes I would love to see options that are great for taking to a party: bakes that are easy to make but look impressive and are easily divided into portions to share while still looking good"
+- "Sometimes I would love to see options that are great for taking to a party: bakes that are easy to make but look impressive and are easily divided into portions to share while still looking good."
 - "What about a section of bakes that are a bit more complicated but could be really rewarding to make at the weekend or on a bank holiday when you have the whole day free?"

 The ability to star bakes both as a bookmark-style function and to show appreciation of other users' recipes was also identified as a desired capability in the user interviews; for this reason it serves to fulfil both these functions in Bake It Better.